 Learn about the history of mustard in the Musée de la Vie Bourguignonne

 If you want to learn more about the history of mustard in the Burgundy city (or Bourgogne as it is so-called in French), then I highly recommend heading to the Musée de la Vie Bourguignonne (Museum of Burgundian life).
 Free to visit, this museum is set within the grounds of a former convent.
 Please note that all of the explanations throughout the museum are solely in French!

 And while the ground floor is not much to write home about (there are countless wax dolls!), the upper floor makes the cultural space more than worth visiting.
 For, head up the wooden stairs and there are replica storefronts and interiors, demonstrating what shops in Dijon would have looked like during the 18th-century.

 In addition to this, an expansive exhibition is dedicated to all things mustard-related.
 Different kinds of mustard pots are on display, as well as a general view on the export of the spicy stuff from the city and beyond.
 If you have a little more time, then I highly recommend requesting to visit the (also free) Musée d’Art sacré at the front desk of the Burgundian Life Museum.

-Further Dijon Mustard Experiences to be had in Burgundy!
+Further Dijon Mustard Experiences, tastings, and experiences to be had in Burgundy!